jonathanw82/HydroBigTent/README.md

 ## Nice to have:
 These features may be included in future releases of this application.
-* Digital Extraction fans
+* Digital extraction fans
 * Higher power led lighting
 * Air conditioning
 * Water cooler

 ## Bugs & ongoing fixes
-* The rotary encoder can be laggy and need quite q few revolutions to get get to where the user needs to be in the menu.
+* The rotary encoder can be laggy and need quite a few revolutions to get get to where the user needs to be in the menu.
-* The water temp sensors are cheap and there output is erratic this can cause the heater mat relays to chatter if the target temperature is close.
-To get around this I have added if statments to look to see if the temperature being read is equal to -127 (-127 meaning no output) in future realeses I will get better quality sensors.
+* The water temp sensors are cheap and there output is erratic this can cause the heater pad relays to chatter if the target temperature is close.
+To get around this I have added if statments to look to see if the temperature being read is equal to -127 (-127 meaning no output) in future releases I will get better quality sensors.

 ### Credits:
-I would like to thank my firend Cersnic Tebor for his help with this project.
+I would like to thank my friend Cersnic Tebor for his help with this project.

 The ideas for the menu system came from here http://educ8s.tv/arduino-rotary-encoder-menu/